dotnet/training-tutorials/content/csharp/getting-started/looping-logical-expression.md

 ### Infinite Loops

+Many programs, especially games, will keep running, waiting for user input, until the user takes some action to exit them.
+If you suspect that your console program has entered an infinite loop, you can force it to end by pressing \[Ctrl\]+c.

+### Tip {.tip .newLanguage}
-An infinite loop is a loop that never ends.
+> An infinite loop is a loop that never ends.
 Often, these are a programming bug caused by broken logic that includes a loop conditional expression that never evaluates to ``false``.
 Sometimes, an infinite loop is intentional.
-Many programs, especially games, will keep running, waiting for user input, until the user takes some action to exit them.
-If you suspect that your console program has entered an infinite loop, you can force it to end by pressing \[Ctrl\]+c.

 You can modify the guessing game shown above to use an infinite loop and the ``break`` keyword (and at the same time, making it a bit shorter):